jagadeeshwithu/jagadeeshwithu.github.io/_posts/2014-05-30-Mobile-App.markdown

 <p>For all wildlife enthusiasts out there, Here are the great news!!!!!!</p>

-<p>India, being the popular for wildlife activity and <em>Tiger destination</em>.
-Picked up as already a travel destination for wildlife, nature, landscapes and more, Wilderhood proudly launches ver.1 mobile app, and lists out all different options of travelling to your favourite destinations </p>
+<p align="">India, being the popular for wildlife activity and <em>Tiger destination</em>.
+Picked up as famous destination for wildlife, nature, landscapes and more, Wilderhood proudly launches <strong><a href="http://wilderhood.com" style="text-decoration:none">V1.0</a></strong> mobile app, where we list out all different options of travelling to your favourite destinations </p>

 <img src="{{ site.baseurl }}/img/2014-05-30/mobile.png" alt="Wilderhood Mobile App version 1">